+Leg, Foot sweep

-Leg, Foot sweeps To score with a Foot sweep the attacker must remain on his feet at all times.
-If in the execution of a Foot sweep the attacker touches the floor with any part of his body other than his feet, no score will be given.
-A score will be awarded to the attacker if his opponent touches the floor with any part of his body other than his feet.
-Foot techniques:
+To score with a Foot sweep the attacker must remain on their feet at all times.
+If in the execution of a Foot sweep the attacker touches the floor with any part of their body other than their feet, no score will be given.
+A score will be awarded to the attacker if the opponent touches the floor with any part of their body other than their feet.